Amir-SaberHabibi/machine-learning-models-have-a-supply-chain-problem/README.md

 - Hashing runtime scales linearly with file size.
 - Both naive and list-based hashing are similar up to several GB.
 - The methodology is sound and reproducible.
+- Naive Hashing outperformed on the original work.

-**Limitations** include smaller file size range, fewer machines, and absence of real-world model checkpoint timings.
+Limitations include smaller file size range, fewer machines, and absence of real-world model checkpoint timings.
 Nonetheless, this simplified reproduction provides a meaningful approximation of the original experiment and can serve as a pedagogical demonstration of the methodology.